srgio-es/tcfmshelper/README.md

     http(s)://servername:port/fscstatus/

     Returns a JSON array of FSC Status objects with the status of all FSC configured in the FMSMaster(s) configured in settings.ini

+**IMPORTANT:** This process runs severals FSCAdmin consoles (jvms) in parallel to obtain data quicker.
+Please adjust the parameter MaxParallel in order to not consume all your resources.

 ### fscstatus/$host
     200 OK